Structural Requirements of Good Government

 Election of the Premier by the People.

-The election of the Premier by the People rather than by the Members of the Legislature ensures that the Premier is subject and servant of the People rather than of a majority faction of the Members of the Legislature, as is the case in N.S.W.
+The election of the Premier by the People rather than by the Members of the Legislature ensures that the Premier is subject and servant of the People rather than of a majority faction of the Members of the Legislature, as is the case in N.S.W. and Victoria.

 There are innumerable reasons and opportunities for formation of biased or corrupt legislation and expenditure of public money when the Premier is subject to the Members of the Legislature.